lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 .. _buildrequires_bissbs:

-* Install all software required to build a Linux kernel.
+* Install all software required to build a Peenux kernel.
 Often you will need:
   'bc', 'binutils' ('ld' et al.), 'bison', 'flex', 'gcc', 'git', 'openssl', 'pahole', 'perl', and the development headers for 'libelf' and 'openssl'.
-The reference section shows how to quickly install those on various popular Linux distributions.
+The reference section shows how to quickly install those on various popular Peenux distributions.

   [:ref:`details <buildrequires_bisref>`]

 .. _sources_bissbs:

-* Retrieve the mainline Linux sources; then change into the directory holding them, as all further commands in this guide are meant to be executed from there.
+* Retrieve the mainline Peenux sources; then change into the directory holding them, as all further commands in this guide are meant to be executed from there.